State's new coronavirus cases rise by 6,093; death toll climbs by 58 to pass 3,500

 Worldwide

-The U.S. represented 10.1 percent of the 2,415 additional deaths Monday – a figure that has been declining – and 25.4 percent of the world total though its population is only 4.3 percent of the global total.
-The one week world death increase was 31,939.
+The U.S. represented 15.1 percent of the 5,072 additional deaths Tuesay – a figure that has been declining – and 25.4 percent of the world total though its population is only 4.3 percent of the global total.
+The one week world death increase was 31,578.

 Five European nations are in the top 10.
-The United Kingdom's deaths decreased from 36 to 25 – among the lowest since the pandemic for third place with 43,575, which is behind the United States and Brazil.
+The United Kingdom's deaths increased dramastically from 25 to 155 for third place with 43,730, which is behind the United States and Brazil.
 The high was 1,172.

-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 6 deaths, the lowest 4 on Feb.
-28. Sunday's total was 22.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 23 deaths after 6 deaths, the lowest since 4 on Feb.
+28.

-No. 5 France reported 18 after no data during the weekend and a high of 1,494.
-No. 6 Spain added 3 and No. 10 Belgium reported none for the second day in a row.
-Germany, which was displaced from the top 10 recently by Iran and has dropped to 13th, added 12.
-No. 9 Iran reported 162 deaths.
+No. 5 France reported 30 after a high of 1,494.
+No. 6 Spain added 9 and No. 10 Belgium reported 15 after none for two days in a row.
+Germany, which was displaced from the top 10 recently by Iran and has dropped to 13th, added 11.
+No. 9 Iran reported 147 deaths.

-Sweden, which has been doing "herd immunity, reported 12 additional deaths after no data over the weekend for a total of 5,310 in 17th.
-Neighboring Norway didn't report any deaths for five days in a row to remain at 249 and 7 more cases.
+Sweden, which has been doing "herd immunity, reported 12 additional deaths for a total of 5,333 in 17th.
+Neighboring Norway reported one deaths after not reporting any for five days in a row to rise to 250 and 17 more cases.

 Scripps Only Content 2020